owickstrom/wickstrom.tech/_posts/2016-04-23-software-evolution-without-fear.md

 author: Oskar Wickström
 category: programming
 tags: haskell tools languages type-systems
+excerpt: "The software we create needs to evolve continuously.
+Let's find ways of reducing the fear in changing our code."
 ---

 The software we create needs to evolve continuously.
 There are many reasons for